marolAI/seams-workshop.github.io/03_practical.md

     rows = cursor.fetchall()

 ```
-The script loads the query results into a list object called rows, which we can iterate through to do any number of things.
+The script above loads the query results into a list object called rows, which we can iterate through to do any number of things.
 In this case, we’ll build JSON.